abdibrokhim/Cerbos-Fine-Grained-Access-Control-in-Days-NOT-Months/README.md

     // access allowed
 }
 ```
+Say goodbye to scattered, complex authorization logic.
+With Cerbos, you make a single call for access decisions.
+From there, product owners or security teams can manage access rules without ever touching your code.

 With Cerbos, authorization is no longer a bottleneck.
 It's a streamlined, developer-friendly process that empowers you to build faster, scale easily, and stay secure.
 [Try it out today](https://www.cerbos.dev/) !